-Using a simple ingredient like jalapenos is a great way to add flavor and a little kick of spice.
-If you are a fan of savory breads, you’ll love our jalapeno cheddar sourdough and Jiffy jalapeno cornbread.
+Using jalapeño is a great way to add a punch of flavor and a touch of heat.
+If you love savory breads, you’ll enjoy our jalapeño cheddar sourdough and jiffy jalapeño cheddar cornbread.
+Even just one or two tiny chiles can completely transform a dish!

 - A nice change from plain bread and rolls.

-Whether you’re serving them with a bowl of soup or slathering them with sausage gravy, spicy cheddar drop biscuits like these will boost the flavor of your meal!
+Whether you’re serving them with a bowl of soup or slathering them with sausage gravy, a jalapeño cheddar biscuit recipe like these will boost the flavor of your meal! - Minimal ingredients

 Making this self-rising flour drop biscuit recipe means the baking powder is built right in.
 That’s one less ingredient to measure!

 This type of biscuit is cut out from a large sheet of dough that’s been rolled out.
-It’s similar to making cut-out Christmas cookies.
+It’s similar to making cut-out holiday M&M cookies.

 Ingredient Notes and Substitutions